top of page

 Dominique BOURG.jpg

-Philosopher, honorary professor, University of Lausanne, he directs the collection "Ecology in questions" and the collection "New Lands" with Sophie Swaton; the “Grands articles” series and the magazine http://lapenseeecologique.com.
+A philosopher and honorary professor at the University of Lausanne, he is in charge of the "Ecology in questions" collection, and the "New Earth" collection with Sophie Swaton; the “Grands articles” series and the magazine http://lapenseeecologique.com.

 His research focuses on ecological thinking, the circular economy, ecological democracy and ecological issues.
-He has written many books on these subjects.
+He has written many books on these matters.

 Susanne BRAUN.jpg